Uniform Sampling through the Lov\'asz Local Lemma: Partial Rejection Sampling

+We adopt the convention that the empty list is an independent set sequence with $\ell=0$.
+Note that we allow $S_{\ell}$ to be $\emptyset$.

 Let $M$ be a resampling table.
-Suppose running Algorithm \ref{alg:prs} on $M$ does not terminate up to some integer $\ell\ge 1$ rounds.
-Define the \emph{log} of running Algorithm \ref{alg:prs} on $M$ up to round $\ell$ as the sequence of independent sets $I_1,I_2,\dots,I_{\ell}$ created by this run.
+Suppose running Algorithm \ref{ALG:PRS} on $M$ does not terminate up to some integer $\ell\ge 1$ rounds.
+Define the \emph{log} of running Algorithm \ref{ALG:PRS} on $M$ up to round $\ell$ as the sequence of independent sets $I_1,I_2,\dots,I_{\ell}$ created by this run.
 Thus, for any $M$ and $\ell\ge 1$, the log $I_1,I_2,\dots,I_{\ell}$ must be an independent set sequence.
+Moreover, if \Cref{ALG:PRS} terminates at round $T$, let $\sigma_{t}:=\sigma_{T}$ if $t>T$.
+Denote by $\mu(\cdot)$ the product distribution of all random variables.